valderman/haste-compiler/README.md

 ------------

 You have two options for getting Haste: installing from Hackage or from Github.
-In both cases, you need the development libraries for `libbz2` and `libcurl` installed on your system.
+In both cases, you need the development libraries for `libbz2`, `libz` and `libcurl` installed on your system.
 You also need to add Cabal's bin directory, usually `~/.cabal/bin`, to your `$PATH` if you haven't already done so.

 Then, installing the latest stable-ish version from cabal is easy: